 External dimensions: 35L x 24H x 23W

-Ideal breeds: Beagle, Basset Hounds, Cardigan Welsh Corgi, English Bulldog, Cocker Spaniel, Mini Goldendoodle, Shiba Inu
+Ideal medium breeds: Beagle, Basset Hounds, Cardigan Welsh Corgi, English Bulldog, Cocker Spaniel, Mini Goldendoodle, Shiba Inu

 Maximum suggested dog weight: 50lbs